 - Digital Fatigue – Has your business lost its digital drive? - For many Small to Medium sized Enterprises (SME) Digital Fatigue has set in over the last 12-18 months.
 Business decision makers have been besieged by the relentless “do or die”, “eat or be eaten” digital disruption message.
 But digital disruption is no longer big news.

 - Can the SME Hold Off the Online Giant? - Amazon in Australia, the SME and How Business Technology Can Help!
-It’s a household name across the English-speaking world and beyond – Amazon; and unless you’ve been living in a remote island paradise for the last 18 months, you’d be aware of the buzz Amazon’s...
+It’s a household name across the English-speaking world and beyond – Amazon; and unless you’ve been living in a remote island paradise for the last few years, you’d be aware of the buzz Amazon’s...

 - Digital Transformation – The need for speed - There is no doubt that when it comes to digital transformation that strategic alignment is king!
 Recent CEO surveys are dishing up the proof with countless tales of failed transformation projects.